schollz/acid-test/README.md

 this next part assumes a basic understanding of a markov chain. pretty much all you need to know can be learned by reading [these examples](https://en.wikipedia.org/wiki/Markov_chain#Examples). feel free to ask questions.

-each step in a sequence is determined based on the states of 9 markov chains. the states of the markov chains are also the only thing that determines the next state (i.e. "memoryless"). each step in a sequence has similar properties to the 303 sequencer in that it has three parameters: a note, a slide toggle, and an accent toggle. each step in the sequence has these three parameters determined based on the state of a markov chain and discussed in detail below.
+the generation of each step in a sequence is determined based on the states of 9 markov chains. the states of the markov chains change based on only the previous state (i.e. "memoryless"). each step in a sequence has similar properties to the 303 sequencer in that it has three parameters: a note, a slide toggle, and an accent toggle. each step in the sequence has these three parameters determined based on the state of a markov chain and discussed in detail below.

 the transitions between the states of the markov chain are under your control. use E1 to select an markov chain property and use E2 to select a transition in that property. then use E3 to modify the probability of that transition. **the brighter the transition arrow, the higher the probability**. the combination of these 9 markov chains are then combined to generate the sequence.